top of page

 4. Shower with your little ones in the evening to avoid the morning crowds and help you all relax before bedtime.

-5. Avoid the cheap camping pan sets; it's much better to take one decent sized pan than scrub food stuck to several cheap ones.
+5. Avoid cheap camping pan sets; it's much better to take one decent sized pan than scrub food stuck to several cheap ones.

-7. Pop some printable activities and mini pencils in a large ziploc for instant entertainment when you're pitching - my Camping Activity Book is full of activities as well as some fun recipes for after dark.
+6. Pop some printable activities and mini pencils in a large ziploc for instant entertainment when you're pitching - my Camping Activity Book is full of activities as well as some fun recipes for after dark.

 Camping Activity Book with 26 pages, featuring activities like scavenger hunts, spot the difference, and s'mores recipes.
 Instant download.

-Our camping activity book is full of fun ideas and campfire recipes
+Our camping activity book is full of fun ideas and campfire

 Not sure know what to pack?
 See my top suggestions